Jonathan2251/lbt/source/lld.rst

   Code generation and execution flow

-As depicted in :num:`Figure #lld-f-workflow` of chapter About.
+As depicted in :numref:`lld-f-workflow` of chapter About.
 Beside llvm backend, we implement ELF linker and elf2hex to run on Cpu0 verilog simulator.
 This chapter extends lld to support Cpu0 backend as well as elf2hex to replace Cpu0 loader.